mpingleton/digital-media-tracker-api/docs/routes/GET/api/containers/id/containerId.md

-# GET /api/media/id/:mediaId
+# GET /api/containers/id/:containerId

-Get information for a single piece of media, given the media ID.
+Get information for a single piece of container, given the container ID.

 ## Access Requirements